📺 Watch How to Make This Shoyu Ramen

 Instructions

-- Meanwhile, let’s make tare!
+- Meanwhile, let’s make the tare!

 - Cook Time: 4 hours